 Manage Your Medical Problems

-If you have diabetes, heart disease, or other medical problems, your surgeon will have you see the doctors who treat you for these problems.
+If you have diabetes, heart disease, or other medical problems, your surgeon may have you see the doctors who treat you for these problems.
 Your risk for problems after surgery will be lower if your diabetes and other medical conditions are under control before surgery.

 You may not be able to have dental work for 3 months after certain surgeries (joint replacement or heart valve surgery).
 So be sure to schedule your dental work before your surgery.
+Ask your surgeon about when to have dental work before the surgery.

 If you smoke, you need to stop.
 Ask your provider for help.
-Smoking will slow down your healing after surgery.
+Smoking will slow your healing after surgery.

 Tell all your providers that you are having surgery.
 They may suggest a change in your medicines before your operation.